Living with HIV

 One of the main functions of the liver is to remove harmful substances (toxins) from the blood.
 Toxins are produced when the liver breaks down the chemicals in drugs or alcohol.

-Drug and alcohol use can damage the liver, making it work harder to remove toxins from the body.
+Drug and alcohol use can damage the liver, making it harder to remove toxins from the body.
 The buildup of toxins can weaken the body and lead to liver disease.

 Some recreational drugs can interact with HIV medicines.